 The Ontario Securities Commission

-To provide protection to investors from unfair, improper or fraudulent practices and to foster fair and efficient capital markets and confidence in capital markets.
+To provide protection to investors from unfair, improper or fraudulent practices, to foster fair, efficient and competitive capital markets and confidence in the capital markets, to foster capital formation, and to contribute to the stability of the financial system and the reduction of systemic risk.

-Providing protection to investors is a key part of the OSCOSC See Ontario Securities Commission.+ read full definition’s mandate.
+Providing protection to investors is a key part of the OSC’s mandate.
 As a regulatory agency, the OSC administers and enforces the Securities Act (Ontario) and the Commodity Futures Act (Ontario).
 Specifically, the OSC works to protect investors by making and enforcing rules governing the securities industry in Ontario.

 The Investor Office

 GetSmarterAboutMoney.ca is managed by the Investor Office of the OSC.
 The Investor Office sets the strategic direction and leads the OSC’s efforts in investor engagement, education, outreach and research.
-The Office also brings the investor perspective to policy-making and operations.
+The Investor Office also has a policy function, plays a key role in the oversight of the Ombudsman for Banking Services and Investments (OBSI), and provides leadership at the OSC in the area of behavioural insights and improving the investor experience.

 Visit our other resources

 - InvestingIntroduction.ca – Whether you are new to investing or new to Canada, investing for your future is important.
-And no matter how much (or little) money you have to investInvest To use money for the purpose of making more money by making an investment.
-Often involves risk.+ read full definition, having the right information and resources can help you make better decisions for you and your family.
+And no matter how much (or little) money you have to invest, having the right information and resources can help you make better decisions for you and your family.